d12frosted/elpa-mirror/gnu/denote-readme.txt

         understanding of what we should be omitting, we will update things accordingly.

+  Function `denote-identifier-p'
+        Return non-nil if `IDENTIFIER' string is a Denote identifier.

   Function `denote-file-is-note-p'
         Return non-nil if `FILE' is an actual Denote note.
 For our purposes, a note must satisfy `file-regular-p' and